Collapse of a single polymer chain: Effects of chain stiffness and attraction range

+This intriguing behavior can be explained by different mechanisms of contact formation.
+For small $r_c$, a significant attraction requires monomers to come very close together.
+The collapse is then determined by the competition between local bending and short-range attraction.
+Increasing stiffness favors the formation of local folded structures, such as hairpins, and promotes collapse, thereby increasing $T_\theta$ with $l_p$.
+Conversely, for large $r_c$, attractive interactions can occur at greater monomer separations, and the collapse will be less dependent on tight local folds.
+Increasing chain stiffness primarily suppresses the deformations needed for global compaction.
+Therefore, a stronger attraction (lower temperatures) is necessary, resulting in a decrease in $T_\theta$ with $l_p$.
+These mechanisms, which to our knowledge were not recognized before, demonstrate that the attraction range provides a unique physical pathway for collapse that stiffness alone cannot explain.

-These different trends can be explained as follows.
-When $r_c$ is small, increasing $l_p$ favors the formation of hairpin structures, where a stiff chain can fold back on itself, creating many contacts.
-Figure~\ref{fig5} shows two typical chain configurations obtained from the simulations, one at $T^{*}_\theta=5.4$ for $l_p\,{=}\,3$ and $r_c\,{=}\,1$, and the other at $T^{*}_\theta=40.3$ for $l_p\,{=}\,3$ and $r_c\,{=}\,3$.
-A ``typical configuration" refers to chains whose $R_g$ is closest to the peak of the $R_g$ distribution.
-Note that hairpins appear for $r_c\,{=}\,1$ (Fig.~\ref{fig5}a), but not for $r_c\,{=}\,3$ (Fig.~\ref{fig5}b).
-A hairpin is identified when two non-adjacent segments, separated by a contour distance $s$, are arranged in an anti-parallel fashion and remain spatially close over a finite segment of the contour.
-Once hairpins form, they promote chain collapse~\cite{Bastolla97}.
-Consequently, for small $r_c$ (e.g., $r_c\,{=}\,1$) , $T_\theta$ increases with increasing $l_p$.
-However, when the attraction range $r_c$ is large (e.g., $r_c\,{=}\,3$), increasing $l_p$ just makes the chain more resistant to bending and contraction, and $T_\theta$ decreases with stiffness.
+To illustrate this mechanism, Fig.~\ref{fig5} shows two typical chain configurations obtained from the simulations, one at $T^{*}_\theta=5.4$ for $l_p\,{=}\,3$ and $r_c\,{=}\,1$, and the other at $T^{*}_\theta=40.3$ for $l_p\,{=}\,3$ and $r_c\,{=}\,3$.
+A “typical configuration” refers to chains whose $R_g$ is closest to the peak of the $R_g$ distribution.
+Hairpins are clearly observed for $r_c\,{=}\,1$ (Fig.~\ref{fig5}a), but not for $r_c\,{=}\,3$ (Fig.~\ref{fig5}b).
+A hairpin is identified when two nonadjacent segments, separated by a contour distance $s$, are arranged in an anti-parallel fashion and remain spatially close over a finite segment of the contour.
+Once formed, such hairpins promote chain collapse~\cite{Bastolla97}.